 In the example below, we have found an item that sold 6 times, its price is $14.71.
 If we find a cheap supplier for this product or for a product similar to that one, we could try to sell it as well for a similar or a bit lower price.

-We’ve been using the DSM Tool Product Search to browse products from 50+ websites using the keywords “Rotate 180 degree Magnetic USB Cable”.
+We’ve been using the DSM Tool Product Search to browse products from 50+ dropshipping suppliers using the keywords “Rotate 180 degree Magnetic USB Cable“.
 As you can see in the results below, we’ve found suppliers that sell the product starting at $4.21

-Let’s calculate the profit we’re expecting to make from selling this product.
+For example, let’s calculate the profit we’re expecting to make from selling this dropshipping product:

 Profit margin: 58.4%